 - To support residents/patients to make the most of every day and help them to live well

 Palliative care begins with a diagnosis, which is made in a hospital setting or with the General Practitioner.
 Treatments are discussed and about whether they are appropriate or not.

 Palliative care is often about meeting expectations.
-Residents might not take their prognosis on board, or they might change their mind about wanting treatment later.
+Residents might not take their prognosis on board, or they might change their minds about wanting treatment later.
 Individuals do not always fully understand their diagnosis straight away, and palliative care incorporates the support for each person in mind, body, and spirit.

-Palliative care provides advice and support in further treatments if individuals change their mind.
+Palliative care provides advice and support in further treatments if individuals change their minds.
 The care experts ensure they fully understand their prognosis and the support that is available to them and their loved ones.

 Palliative Care at Encore Care Homes

-At Encore Care Homes our end of life care enables us to help you, or your loved one to live as comfortably as possible and to ensure, without compromise, that you, or your loved one passes away with respect and dignity.
+At Encore Care Homes our end of life care enables us to help you, or your loved one to live as comfortably as possible and to ensure, without compromise, that you or your loved one passes away with respect and dignity.

 Find out more about the palliative care we offer by calling us.